 - 1. Warning.
-A notice in writing to the student that the student is violating or has violated institutional regulations. - 2.
-Disciplinary Probation.
-Probation is for a specified period of time and includes the probability of more severe disciplinary sanctions if the student is found to violate any institutional regulations during the probationary period. - 3.
-Loss of privileges.
-Denial of specified privileges for designated period of time. - 4.
-Fines. - 5.
-Restitution.
+A notice, oral or in writing, to the student that the student is violating or has violated institutional regulations. - 2.
+Mediation.
+Professional staff facilitated conversations and/or intervention with the parties involved. - Disciplinary Probation.
+Probation includes the probability of more severe disciplinary sanctions if the student is found to violate any institutional policy, regulation, Code of Conduct or other rule during the probationary period. - 4.
+Loss of privileges. - Fines.

+- Restitution.
 Compensation for loss, damage or injury.
-This may take the form of appropriate service and/or monetary or material replacement. - 6.
+This may take the form of appropriate service and/or monetary or material replacement. - 7.
 Education.
 The student may be asked to meet with a University official and/or attend a special program which addresses the behavior which led to the disciplinary action.
-The program could be sponsored or facilitated by a group off or on campus. - 7.
+The program could be sponsored or facilitated by a group off or on campus. - 8.
 Notification of Parent.
-Alcohol-related violations by an underage student are likely to be referred to the student's parent(s) or guardian, and in some cases if the student is 21 years of age or older. - 8.
-Discretionary.
-Work assignments, community service, or other assignments related to the specific violation. - 9.
+Alcohol-related violations by an underage student are likely to be referred to the student's parent(s) or guardian, and, at times, even if the student is 21 years of age or older. - Discretionary.
+Work assignments, community restitution, or other assignments related to the specific violation. - 10.
 Campus Restriction.
-Students may be denied access to the residence halls, access to the campus (including classes), and/or access to all other activities or privileges for which the student might otherwise be eligible. - 10.
-Non-Academic Suspension.
+Students may be denied access to the residence halls, access to the campus (including classes), and/or access to all other activities or privileges for which the student might otherwise be eligible. - 11.
+Suspension in Abeyance: Suspension in Abeyance is a notice to the student that his/her behavior is of such a nature as to place that student in jeopardy of immediate removal from the University.
+The student is placed on suspension in abeyance for a specified period of time, a behavioral contract is created, and specific obligations of the student are outlined.
+Dependent students may be required to notify their parents of this status and have their parents verify their knowledge of the suspension with the Hearing Officer.
+Notification is also sent to the student's academic advisor.
+Any violation of the behavioral contract or of other University policies by the student may result in the student's immediate removal from the University.
+While suspension in abevance is usually reserved for repeated infractions, it may be imposed for ANY serious violation.
+When a student is placed on suspension in abeyance, the following restrictions may be imposed: - Restriction from representing the University in any public performance, athletic event, social event, committee, organization, or from holding any Student Government Association office or office in any recognized student organization, or participating in any organized University function. - Any other sanction designed to help the student learn and be held accountable for his/her actions.

+- 12. Suspension from residence: Serious infractions of residence regulations or patterns of misconduct may lead to the suspension of a student from the residence hall.
+This sanction requires the immediate removal of the student from the residence hall, cancellation of the housing contract, and forfeiture of residence fees, up to the entire value of the housing contract for the period the student would have been required to live in the residence halls notwithstanding the disciplinary matter. - 13.
+Non-Academic/Misconduct Suspension.
 Separation of the student from Fontbonne for a definite period of time, after which the student may apply for readmission, subject to any specified conditions.
-If a suspended student violates or fails to meet the specified conditions for readmission, regardless of whether the student applies for readmission, the non-academic suspension may be converted to a non-academic dismissal by the Vice President for Student Affairs. - 11.
-Non-academic Dismissal.
+If a suspended student violates or fails to meet the specified conditions for readmission, regardless of whether the student applies for readmission, the non-academic/misconduct suspension may be converted to a non-academic/misconduct dismissal by the Vice President for Student Affairs. - 14.
+Non-academic/Misconduct Dismissal.
 Permanent separation of a student from Fontbonne.
-The student may not apply for readmission.
+The student is not eligible for readmission.